 Our CBI can work without problems or performance degradations till -40°C. We are outside of the guaranteed zone but they will work.
 If your concern is to prevent charging below -20°C, the best option is to install a separate thermostat on the battery output.
 It can be a simple external bi-metallic thermostat.

-If your request is in reference to a redoundant system, you have to insert also the item MR220 as showed in the instruction manual. (http://www.adelsystem.com/en/download.php?id=802)
+If your request is about a redundant system, you have to insert also the item MR220 as shown in the instruction manual

 Sealed Lead High is also called AGM type.
 Only thing that differs from sealed lead low is the higher voltage in trickle charge